Skip to Content

 Treatment for metastatic prostate cancer focuses on relieving

 symptoms and slowing the rate at which the cancer spreads.
 Treatment may

-include hormone therapy, radiation therapy, surgery, and chemotherapy.
+include hormone therapy, radiation therapy, surgery, chemotherapy, or immunotherapy.
 In some

 cases, taking part in a clinical trial of a new treatment may be an